-We have seen that how clusters and congruence are basics of reading body language.
-Now we move towards understanding the importance of interpersonal distance in body language and nonverbal communication.
+We have seen that how clustering and congruence are crucial for reading body language.
+Now we move towards understanding the importance of interpersonal distance.
 The science of interpersonal distance is called as PROXEMICS.
 Most of us don’t realize that interpersonal distance really affects on communication and relationship.
-So let's take a real life example so it clearly makes sense of closeness.
+So let's take a example from real life so it clearly makes sense.

 It's an usual day in company and you start routine work.
 Suddenly, team leader informs that some newly recruited members are joining your team.
 You are asked to gather at some place for introduction with them face-to-face.
 Until this moment both parties might not have seen each other so little amount of nervousness coupled with excitement lurks inside everyone's mind.
 While looking at each other, both parties smile nervously and avoid prolong eye contact.
 Formal hand shake, exchanging few words and mutual introduction takes place at a safe distance from each other.